Retell, Reward, Repeat: Reinforcement Learning for Narrative Theory-Informed Story Retelling: Evaluation

-We evaluate the performance of our models on TimeTravel's test split (n=1871) by prompting Gemini-3-Flash for evaluation based on our criteria.
+We evaluate our models on TimeTravel's test split (n=1871) using the most aligned LLM-as-judge we found in Section \ref{sec:llm_as_judge}: Gemini-3-Flash.
 Each item in the test split contains 3 slightly different human-written edited endings--we evaluate each and use their average for the results in Table \ref{tab:story-eval-wide}.
-We also use BLEU-4 and ROUGE-L to calculate the average similarity of each model's generation to the nearest human-written ending to measure linguistic similarity.
+We also use BLEU-4 and ROUGE-L to calculate the average similarity of each model's generation to the nearest-of-3 human-written endings to measure similarity.

-Table \ref{tab:story-eval-wide} shows that while human crowd workers do not receive the highest scores for any of the first 3 criteria, their stories perform significantly better than LLMs when considering {min}\textsubscript{LRC}, which is more faithfully represents story quality and model performance than the average, as all desirable stories must score perfectly across the 3 criteria.
+Human authored ground truths receive higher average ratings than LLMs when considering {min}\textsubscript{LRC}, which more better represents overall quality than the average, as all desirable stories must score perfectly across the 3 criteria.

+For baseline comparisons against our method, we compare zero-shot and few-shot for each LLM.
+We also evaluate the outputs produced by the Program-Prompt method \citep{liu-etal-2023-magic}.
+Per base model, few-shot does not result in consistent or noticeable performance over zero-shot.

+For training comparison, we conduct standard SFT with LoRA using TimeTravel's supervised training split, also with early stopping at convergence--defined by when loss decreases < 0.01 for 3 consecutive training steps (Appendix Figure \ref{fig:sft_loss}).
 SFT achieves the highest Complete\textsubscript{N}, BLEU-4 and ROUGE-L for all models.
 SFT results in an increase of min\textsubscript{LRC} performance for Qwen and Llama but degrades the performance of the best-performing base model Olmo.
-Stories generated by the SFT models were highest in linguistic similarity to the human-written stories, as well as the most structurally similar to the original stories (measured by Complete\textsubscript{N}).
-Meanwhile, d-RLAIF models trained on R\textsubscript{N} produced more linguistically different stories compared to those trained on R\textsubscript{O}.\footnote{We do not evaluate Qwen and Olmo trained on Selene-1-mini's $R_O$ since they do not reach the reward plateau during d-RLAIF.}
+Stories generated by the SFT models are highest in similarity to the human-written ground-truths, as well as the most structurally complete when compared to the corresponding original story (measured by Complete\textsubscript{N}).

-We highlight that d-RLAIF with M-Prometheus's R\textsubscript{O} improves the overall performance of all tested models, where Selene-1-mini's narrativity-based reward signal R\textsubscript{N} results in the best min\textsubscript{LRC} performance, second only to humans.
-Their outputs also contain the highest narrativity.
+When using RRR, we find that d-RLAIF with M-Prometheus's R\textsubscript{O} improves the overall performance of all tested models, where Selene-1-mini's narrativity-based reward signal R\textsubscript{N} reliably results in the best min\textsubscript{LRC} performance, second only to humans (significance testing in Appendix \ref{sec:significance_testing}).
+Their outputs also contain the highest narrativity and dissimilarity to human ground truths.